About the Book

 - Provide equal opportunities for all students to access learning materials, including students with disabilities.

-- Introduce students to digital foundations in art and design for both major and non-major students.
+- Introduce students to digital foundations in art and design for art majors, minors, and non-major students.

-- Create instructional support hands-on learning activities and assignments to assist students to build up digital foundation knowledge and skills.
+- Create instructional support for hands-on learning activities to assist students to build up digital foundation knowledge and skills.

 - Enhance students’ digital literacy skills and competency as well as Generative Artificial Intelligence or GenAI literacy and Competency.